ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 The delay compensation segment of the segmented data buffer provides information of the fiber path delay from the timing master up to the event receiver.
 The event receiver adjusts the phase of the cleaned event clock to control the depth of the delay compensation FIFO.
-When in delay compensation mode (DCENA = 1) the event receiver controls the FIFO depth such that the sum of the FIFO delay and the data path delay matches the delay compensation target value set in the DCTarget register.
-If the event receiver is not in delay compensation mode (DCENA = 0) then the FIFO depth is adjusted to match the target delay value ignoring the received data path delay value altogether.